-Our executive compensation program is designed to attract, reward and retain a talented, innovative and entrepreneurial team of executives.
-To do so, we believe that a majority of their target compensation should be based on performance, both of the individual and of the business.
+Important Features of our Executive Compensation Program.
+Our executive compensation program is designed to attract, reward and retain a talented, innovative and entrepreneurial team of executives to fulfill our business objectives.
+To do so, we believe that a majority of our executives' target compensation should be based on performance, both of the individual and of the business.
 We structure our variable compensation programs to recognize both short-term and long-term contributions.
+The important features of our executive compensation program include: